-A. Impairment assessment of Intangible assets including Goodwill Our audit procedures and those of the component and Intangible assets under development
+A. Impairment assessment of Intangible assets including Goodwill, Intangible assets under development and Property, plant and equipment

-As detailed in note 7, 8, 9 and 43 of the consolidated financial statements, the Group has goodwill of ₹62,109 lacs (net of provision | a) for impairment of ₹ 565,434 lacs), Trademark/Brand of ₹ 11,055 lacs (net of provision for impairment of ₹ 91,854 lacs), Customer and distributor relationship of ₹ 69,401 lacs (net of amortisation of ₹ 56,733 lacs), arising out of business combinations, both collectively referred to as other intangible assets and Intangible assets under development of ₹ 45,564 lacs (net of provision for impairment of ₹ 20,300 lacs).
+As detailed in note 5, 7, 8, 9 and 43 of the consolidated financial statements, the Group has goodwill of Rs.
+Nil (net of provision for impairment of Rs.
+627,543 lacs), Trademark/Brand of Rs.
+Nil (net of provision for impairment of Rs.
+102,909 lacs), Customer and distributor relationship of Rs.
+Nil (net of provision for impairment of Rs.
+56,786 lacs), Plant and equipments of Rs.
+Nil (net of provision for impairment of Rs.
+2,185 lacs) and Consumer premises equipment of Rs.
+40,125 lacs (net of provision for impairment of Rs.
+30,626 lacs) arising out of business combinations, Trademark/Brand and Customer and distributor relationship collectively referred to as other intangible assets and Plant and equipments and Consumer premises equipment collectively referred to as Property, plant and equipment and Intangible assets under development of Rs.
+37,519 lacs (net of provision for impairment of Rs.
+48,300 lacs).

-In terms with Indian Accounting Standard 36, Impairment of Assets, the management has carried out an impairment analysis of goodwill, other intangible assets and intangible assets under development, which requires significant estimations and judgement with respect to inputs used and assumptions made to prepare the forecasted financial information, used to determine the fair value of such intangibles, using discounted cash flow model.
+In terms with Indian Accounting Standard 36, Impairment of Assets, the management has carried out an impairment analysis of goodwill, other intangible assets, and intangible assets under development, which requires significant estimations and judgement with respect to inputs used and assumptions made to prepare the forecasted financial information, used to determine the fair value of such intangibles, using discounted cash flow model.

-Key assumptions used in management's assessment of the carrying amount of goodwill other intangible assets and intangible assets under development includes the expected growth rates, estimates of future financial performance, market conditions, capital expenditure and discount rates, among others.
-Consequent to such impairment assessment, the Group has recorded an impairment charge of ₹ 161,687 lacs against goodwill, ₹ 71,770 lacs against Trademark/Brand and ₹ 20,300 lacs against Intangible assets under development.
+Key assumptions used in management's assessment of the carrying amount of goodwill other intangible assets, and intangible assets under development includes the expected growth rates, estimates of future financial performance, market conditions, capital expenditure and discount rates, among others.
+Consequent to such impairment assessment, the Group has recorded an impairment charge of Rs.
+62,109 lacs (previous year 161,687 lacs), Rs.
+11,055 lacs (previous year Rs.
+71,770 lacs), Rs.
+56,786 lacs (previous year Rs.
+Nil), Rs.
+2,185 lacs (previous year Rs.
+Nil), Rs.
+30,626 lacs (previous year Rs.
+Nil) and Rs.
+28,000 lacs (previous year Rs.
+20,300 lacs) in the value of goodwill, trademark/brand, customer and distributor relationship, plant and equipment, consumer premises equipment and intangible assets under development respectively.